 “We find many of our subscribers have poor credit scores because of debts acquired shortly after they acquire their first credit card or mobile phone contract,” said Mr Foote, “People are often unaware their file contains a black mark and that stays on the file for more than 5 years.”

-“Once they discover their credit default though an embarrassing phone call from a main stream lender telling them their finance application has been declined, their knee jerk reaction is to pay out the debt and assume their file will be cleaned,” he said
+“Once they discover their credit default though an embarrassing phone call from a main stream lender telling them their finance application has been declined, their knee jerk reaction is to pay out the debt and assume their file will be cleaned and increase Credit Score ,” he said

 “Paying the debt does not clean their file.
 When they attempt to resolve the problem they are confronted with a maze of regulations, decide it’s all too hard, and end up turning to payday loans and renting for another 5 years.”